vykanand/ai-help/README.md

 # ai-help

-ai-help is a command-line interface (CLI) application that allows you to interact with an AI model and get responses to your questions.
+ai-help is a npm command-line interface (CLI) application that allows you to interact with an AI model and get responses to your questions.
 It uses the `gemini-pro` model from the `genAI` library.
+Now directly ask questions on your windows/bash terminal to ai and get answers from Google gemini model.
 ## Prerequisites

 Before running the application, make sure you have the following installed: